Platform

 Activities funded

-• Development of a community land code and ratification processes.
+• Developing a land code and related community ratification process.

-• Transitioning management of land, environment, and natural resources from federal to community authority.
+• Transitioning to community control of land, environment, and natural resources.

 Eligibility